DEVELOPMENT TOOLS

 4. Streamlined Project Deployment

-Traditional Shopware project initialization requires running multiple commands in sequence: composer install, database setup, asset compilation, file cleanup, and cache warming.
-The CLI consolidates all of this:
+Traditional Shopware project builds require running multiple commands in sequence: composer install, asset compilation, file cleanup, and cache warming.
+The CLI consolidates this into a single CI-optimized command:

 # This automatically: